fleetingbytes/shell-scripts/notes-on-mktemp.md

 I don't know about other platforms but on FreeBSD 14 I don't get any process number in the file name.
-The formulation poses no problem because of the "and/or" conjunction but the "unique letter combination" is not exactly a letter combination (at least on FreeBSD 14).
+The formulation poses no problem because of the "and/or" conjunction but the "unique letter combination" is not exactly a letter combination (at least on FreeBSD 14 it is not).
 It should say "a combination of alphanumeric characters (alnum in re_format(7))".

 ```